Frederick, Prince of Wales: Prince of Wales

-Once, established in London, Frederick sponsored a court of 'opposition' politicians.
-They supported the Opera of the Nobility in Lincoln's Inn Fields as a rival to George Frideric Handel's royally sponsored opera at the King's Theatre in the Haymarket.
 Frederick was a lover of music who played the viola and cello; he is depicted playing a cello in three portraits by Philippe Mercier of Frederick and his sisters.
 He enjoyed the natural sciences and the arts, and became a thorn in the side of his parents, making a point of opposing them in everything, according to the court gossip Lord Hervey.
 At court, the favourite of George II and Queen Caroline was Frederick's younger brother, Prince William, Duke of Cumberland, to the extent that the king looked into ways of splitting his domains so that Frederick would succeed only in Britain, while Hanover would go to William.

 Hervey and Frederick (using a pseudonym "Captain Bodkin") wrote a theatrical comedy which was staged at the Drury Lane Theatre in October 1731.
 It was panned by the critics, and even the theatre's manager thought it so bad that it was unlikely to play out even the first night.
 He had soldiers stationed in the audience to maintain order, and when the play flopped, the audience were given their money back.
 Hervey and Frederick also shared a mistress, Anne Vane, who had a son called FitzFrederick Vane in June 1732.
 Either of them or William Stanhope, 1st Earl of Harrington, another of her lovers, could have been the father.
 Jealousy between Frederick and Hervey may have contributed to a breach, and their friendship ended.
 Hervey later wrote bitterly that Frederick was "false ... never having the least hesitation in telling any lie that served his present purpose."